aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/gas_schedule.md

 ## Function `set_for_next_epoch`

 Set the gas schedule for the next epoch, typically called by on-chain governance.
+Abort if the version of the given schedule is lower than the current version.

 Example usage:
 ```
 aptos_framework::gas_schedule::set_for_next_epoch(&framework_signer, some_gas_schedule_blob);